-One of the most powerful foods is actually a tea.
+One of the most powerful foods is actually tea.
 There is a Chinese proverb that says, “Better to be deprived of food for three days than tea for one.”
-The enjoyment, reverence and even obsession with tea have persevered for at least 4,000 years.
-Science reveals that antioxidant rich green tea has a profound effect on heart health, preventing the formation of abnormal blood clots, regulating immune function, rheumatoid arthritis, weight loss, wrinkles and skin damage, and providing overall cancer prevention.
+The enjoyment, reverence, and even obsession with tea have persevered for at least 4,000 years.
+Science reveals that antioxidant-rich green tea has a profound effect on heart health, preventing the formation of abnormal blood clots, regulating immune function, rheumatoid arthritis, weight loss, wrinkles, and skin damage, and providing overall cancer prevention.

-Richest food sources of vitamin D are wild fish, organic eggs and grass fed butter.
+The richest food sources of vitamin D are wild fish, organic eggs, and grass-fed butter.
 The sun provides vitamin D if you are able to get out in the sun 3 days a week for 20 minutes at a time, wearing a tank top and shorts to allow enough skin exposure for proper absorption.
 Vitamin D3 is also available for supplementation.
 Vitamin D levels can be checked by a simple blood test, and I encourage you to request this test from your health care provider.
-Optimal Vitamin D range is 50-80 ng/mL.
+The optimal Vitamin D range is 50-80 ng/mL.

 Research shows that once your vitamin D level has reached 50 or higher, the risk of certain cancers, including breast and prostate cancer can be reduced by a phenomenal 50%.
 If your levels are deficient, I would recommend starting with a 2,000 to 5,000 IU daily dose taken with food.
 For maintenance, a 1,000 to 2,000 IU dosage is adequate.
 Once you are supplementing, it is important to follow up with your health care provider for repeat testing to monitor levels.

 The top five medicinal foods I can recommend for women are watercress, seaweed, green tea, berries, and avocados; and for men, broccoli, wild salmon, tomatoes, pumpkin seeds, and organic dark red and purple grapes.